Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Top products

-The top industries selling online in Finland in 2021 were clothing (55 %), home electronics (40 %), cosmetics (33 %) and books (30 %).
-Travel and services, such as train, hotel and plane tickets, games, and digital media, are also selling well online, except in 2020 and 2021.
-Even buying groceries online is advancing but is still having a small role overall, as only 11 percent of all grocery shopping was done online in 2020 (6 percent in 2018).
-It remains to be seen if the increase during Covid-19 pandemic will change consumer behavior permanently.
-In 2021 B2B used ecommerce as purchasing tool in 47 percent of all purchase compared to previous year’s 36 percent.
-Five-year prediction raises it up to 62 percent.
+According to the Finnish Postal Services’ 2022 Grand eCom Survey, the number one online repeat purchase by Finnish consumers was clothing (68 percent), followed by home electronics (44 percent), groceries and takeout food (40 percent), and cosmetics (37 percent).
+Travel and services, such as train, and plane tickets, hotels, games, and digital media, are also selling well online, except in 2020.
+Buying groceries online has taken big steps forward and consumers have continued buying groceries and takeout online after COVID-19.
+In 2021 B2B used ecommerce as a purchasing tool in 47 percent of all purchases compared to the previous year’s 36 percent.
+Five-year projections raise it up to 62 percent.
 Buyers and sellers value slightly different features.
 Order tracking and real-time availability are equally important to both as well as renewal of an old order.
-Sellers value features in integration, customer specific price list, discounts and selection much higher than buyers.
+Sellers value features in integration, customer specific price list, discounts, and selection much higher than buyers.
 Overall ecommerce has taken giant steps in the past year and there is no turning back when both consumers and business increase their demands for ecommerce providers.

 Values

-The total value of eCommerce spending in 2020 was $24 Billion, of which 63 % came from B2B and 37 % from B2C.
-On the consumer side 49 % spent more than $100 and 21 % over $500 in a three-month period.
-For single purchases, 64 % were worth less than $50, though the amounts have risen since 2019, mainly due to higher customs duties.
+The total value of eCommerce spending in 2020 was $24 billion, of which 63 percent came from B2B and 37 percent from B2C.
+On the consumer side, 49 percent spent more than $100 and 21 percent over $500 in a three-month period.
+For single purchases, 64 percent were worth less than $50, though the amounts have risen since 2019, mainly due to higher customs duties.
 Over the course of three months, each Finn on average makes more than five purchases online.
-Average spending per year in 2020 was $900,00/pers.
-The share of ecommerce in B2B turnover was 22%, slightly more than the EU average of 20%.
-Most commonly it was used in hotel and restaurant businesses (55 %), retail (53 %) and wholesale (41 %).
-Other sectors utilizing eCommerce included construction (4 %), scientific/technical (8 %) and logistics (9 %).
-Currently 40 % of sellers do not offer any form of ecommerce as a way to do business.
+Average spending per year in 2020 was $900 per person.
+The share of ecommerce in B2B turnover was 22 percent, slightly more than the EU average of 20 percent.
+Most commonly it was used in hotel and restaurant businesses (55%), retail (53%) and wholesale (41%).
+Other sectors utilizing eCommerce included construction (4%), scientific/technical (8%) and logistics (9%).
+Currently 40 percent of sellers do not offer any form of ecommerce as a way to do business but 20 percent consider establishing an online store.

 Demographics

-According to Finnish Post Survey 2021 there are some gender-based behavioral differences when it comes to buying online.
+According to Finnish Post Survey 2022 there are some gender-based behavioral differences when it comes to buying online.
 Price comparison shopping is relatively more attractive to males, ease of access and avoiding crowds in stores appeal to women.
-Women (37 %) are more willing to pay extra for eco-friendly delivery than men (28 %), and those under 35 years of age are more willing than the older age groups.
-On average, 30% enjoy online shopping as much as shopping at brick-and-mortar.
+Women (44%) are more willing to pay extra for eco-friendly delivery than men and those under 35 years of age are more willing than the older age groups.

 Legal and Regulatory